 How should a spiritual condition like this be treated?

-Healing starts with the right therapy and medicine, which can only be obtained through Jesus.
+Healing begins with the right therapy and medicine, which can only be found in Jesus.

 You will require heart surgery: